Music of Stranger Things: "Running Up That Hill"

 "Running Up That Hill" by English musician Kate Bush features prominently in the fourth episode of the fourth season, and is re-used in subsequent episodes.
 Resurgence in interest pushed the song to the top ten of several record charts around the world, most notably reaching number one in the UK, where it became the country's Song of The Summer for 2022, according to the Official Charts Company.
 It also reached #3 on the Billboard Hot 100, becoming Bush's highest-charting entry and first top ten song in the United States.

+"Koyaanisqatsi" and "Akhnaten"

+The scene in season 4, episode 7, where Henry is recounting his story to Eleven about his life which is intershop with images of Nancy Wheeler in the house in the upside down, is accompanied by "Prophecies" from "Koyaanisqatsi", and "Window of Appearances" and "Akhnaten and Nefertiti" from "Akhnaten" written by Philip Glass.